exploreborders/LocalRAG/plan.md

 # Building a Local RAG System with Python and Ollama

 ## Overview
 This project implements a production-ready Local RAG (Retrieval-Augmented Generation) system using PostgreSQL for document storage, Elasticsearch for vector search, and Ollama for local LLM generation.
-The system provides accurate, context-aware responses by combining efficient document retrieval with generative AI, all running locally for maximum privacy and control.
+The system features Docker-based database setup for easy deployment, advanced document processing with Docling, and a modern web interface.
+It provides accurate, context-aware responses by combining efficient document retrieval with generative AI, all running locally for maximum privacy and control.

 ## Prerequisites
 - Python 3.8 or higher
+- Docker (recommended for databases) OR:
   - PostgreSQL database with pgvector extension
-- Elasticsearch 8.x (via Docker recommended)
+  - Elasticsearch 8.x
 - Ollama installed on your system (download from https://ollama.ai)
 - Basic knowledge of Python and command-line tools